 I first visited the island in 2010.
 It was only one hour, that’s only what I was able to negotiate for at that time.
 I took advantage of it and run all over the island.
 The result is not pretty but was a lot of fun.
 To make it more interesting I added some history with it.
 Here it is: An One Hour Adventure on Gunkanjima.

 It seems Gunkanjima got especially popular for this huge concrete apartments block called the Block 65.
 Do you recognize one of the scene of the Skyfall movie?
 I will take you to explore those apartments here: The Block 65.

 The school is one of my favorite place on the island.
 It’s also the first one you can discover when you get to the forbidden area.
-Discover the school here: The Haunted School
+Discover the school here: The School of Gunkanjima.

 I met and explored Gunkanjima with a former inhabitant called Doutoku Sakamoto.
 He loves this island with all his heart and he is actually one of the official guides.
 I asked him to tag along with me and my friends and he was really nice to take us discover the places he loves.
 Discover this interview here: The Memories of Doutoku Sakamoto.